oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

     cd movie-app
     </copy>
     ```
-3. Update the config file with information about the bucket you just created and the Autonomous Database REST prefix you copied in Task 1.
+3. Update the config file with information about the bucket you just created and the Autonomous Database URL prefix you copied in Task 1.
 Run the following command to edit the file.

     ```
     <copy>vi config.txt</copy>